shines77/ArrayRotate/README.en.md

 ## Introduction

-Deeply research and optimization about C++ standard library std::rotate(first, mid, last) function.
+Deeply optimization of std:: rotate() function in C++ standard library using SIMD instruction.

 ## Cause